 Facing Plaza Francia, the Museo Nacional de Bellas Artes (1933) is the national fine-arts museum.
 Several other plazas stretch along Avenida del Libertador, northwest of the museum toward Palermo.

 Cementerio de la Recoleta

-Nearly everyone visits the crypt of Eva Perón, who overcame her humble origins with a relentless ambition that brought her to the pinnacle of political power with her husband, General and President Juan Perón, before her death from cancer in 1952.
-Even Juan Perón, who lived until 1974 but spent most of his post-Evita years in exile, failed to qualify for Recoleta; he now reposes at his former country house at San Vicente.
+Its top attraction, though, is the crypt of Eva Perón, whose relentless ambition overcame humble origins and brought her to the pinnacle of power with her husband, General and President Juan Perón, before her death in 1952.
+Even Juan Perón, who lived until 1974, failed to qualify for Recoleta.

 There were other ways into Recoleta, though.
-One improbable resident is boxer Luis Angel Firpo (1894–1960), the “wild bull of the Pampas,” who nearly defeated Jack Dempsey for the world heavyweight championship in 1923.
-Firpo, though, had pull—thanks to sponsor Félix Bunge, a powerful landowner whose family owns some of the cemetery’s most ornate constructions.
+One unlikely occupant is boxer Luis Angel Firpo (1894-1960), the “wild bull of the Pampas,” who nearly beat Jack Dempsey for the world heavyweight championship in 1923.
+Firpo, though, had pull—his sponsor was landowner Félix Bunge, whose family owns some of the cemetery’s most ornate constructions.

 Museo Nacional de Bellas Artes